-A fish pie is nutritious, easy and can be cheap to cook.
-Ask your fishmonger for a selection of fish off-cuts and usually, they will charge you for under the market price.
-If the fishmonger isn't willing, then I suggest you change fishmonger.
+This British fish pie recipe is nutritious, easy, and can be economical to cook.
+Ask your fishmonger for a selection of fish scraps and, usually, they will charge you less than the market price.
+If they aren't willing, then change your fishmonger.

-As you can see in this recipe which contains fish, leeks, milk, butter and potatoes, a Fish Pie is an all-in-one supper dish.
-Some like to sprinkle a fish pie with grated cheese, but this is optional, as is the addition of hard boiled eggs seen in some recipes for fish pie.
-I like to serve the pie with peas or other fresh greens.
+As you can see in this recipe which contains fish, leeks, milk, butter, and potatoes, a fish pie is a one-pot supper dish.
+Some like to sprinkle a fish pie with grated cheese but this is optional, as is the addition of hard-cooked eggs seen in some recipes.
+Serve the pie with peas or other fresh greens.

 - 1 bay leaf

-- 1 medium sized leek, the white, washed and finely sliced
+- 1 medium leek (white part only, washed thoroughly and finely sliced)

 - Pour the fish stock and milk into a large saucepan and bring to a gentle simmer.
 Add the fish pieces and bay leaf and poach for 5 mins.
 Remove the fish pieces with a slotted spoon and keep to one side.
-Reserve the liqueur.
+Reserve the pot liquor.

-- Whilst still hot, add the flour and stir well with a wooden spoon.
-Pour the fish liqueur into the pan and stir again, raise the temperature and cook for 3 minutes until the sauce is slightly thickened.
+- While still hot, add the flour and stir well with a wooden spoon.
+Pour the fish liquor into the pan and stir again.
+Raise the temperature and cook for 3 minutes until the sauce is slightly thickened.
 Turn the heat off.
 Remove the bay leaf.
-Add the fish, chopped parsley and season with salt and pepper.
+Add the poached fish, chopped parsley and season with salt and pepper.
 Leave to one side.

-- Place the fish and sauce into an ovenproof dish, cover with a thick layer of mashed potato fluffed up with a fork or for a more professional look, pipe from a piping bag and large nozzle.
+- Place the fish and sauce into an ovenproof dish, cover with a thick layer of mashed potatoes fluffed up with a fork or for a more professional look, piped from a piping bag with a large nozzle.

-- Put the dish onto a baking sheet and cook in the centre of the preheated oven for 20 - 30 minutes or until the sauce is bubbling beneath the potatoes.
+- Put the dish on a baking sheet and cook in the center of the heated oven for 20 to 30 minutes or until the sauce is bubbling beneath the potatoes.
 Serve immediately.

-***Either buy one type of fish (skinless and bones removed) and cut into bite-sized chunks.
-Or mix different fish and/or prawns together, for a pie though I would choose non-oily, fleshy fish such as salmon, cod, smoked haddock, coley.
+Note: Either buy one type of fish (skinless and bones removed) cut into bite-sized chunks.
+Or mix different fish and/or prawns together.
+Choose non-oily, fleshy fish such as salmon, cod, smoked haddock, and coley (similar to cod).